robots.txt for AI Crawlers: GPTBot, ClaudeBot & ChatGPT-User

 After robots.txt: What's Next?

 Getting robots.txt right is step one.
-Once AI crawlers can access your content, you need to make sure they understand it:
+Once AI crawlers can access your content, the next question is: do they actually recommend you?
+Run an AI visibility audit to find out.
+Then make sure they understand your content:

 1. Add structured data: Use Schema.org JSON-LD to help AI engines parse your content.
 Pages with structured data are 2.5x more likely to be cited by AI.
 Read our Schema.org Structured Data Guide.